Female sexual dysfunction symptoms may include:

 It is also important to stay as healthy as possible and get treated for any medical problems you have.
 Women who feel healthy and happy are more likely to be happy with their sex life.

-Sex problems can be treated in different ways.
+Female sexual dysfunction can be treated in different ways.
 These include:

 - Using vaginal lubricants or a prescription cream (usually estrogen) to treat vaginal dryness